 Family Medicine Clinic - longitudinal

-Residents in the first year of training spend one to two half days each week in the Family Medicine Center.
-Experiences involve patient care and orientation toward evaluation methods in primary care.
+Residents in the first year of training participate in longitudinal care of patients in the Family Medicine Center during clinic weeks and also during continuity clinics interspersed with other learning.
+Experiences involve patient care and orientation toward quality care in primary care.
 Instruction by full and part-time family medicine faculty from the community helps residents develop skills in the evaluation and management of a variety of health problems.
 Instruction in patient care emphasizes disease prevention, health maintenance, utilization of community resources and management of the emotional aspects of patient care, panel management, with special attention to the appropriate use of consultants.
 During the first year, each resident will be responsible for the ongoing care of approximately 100 patients, and must have at least 150 patient encounters over the year.

-First year residents spend four months on their inpatient medicine service at Sky Lakes Medical Center in Klamath Falls.
+First year residents spend have eight 2-week blocks on their inpatient medicine service at Sky Lakes Medical Center in Klamath Falls.

 Residents have responsibility for the in-hospital and longitudinal care of these patients under the supervision of family medicine and internal medicine faculty.
 The first year residents work as part of a team along with a second or third year resident on the Resident Medical Team.

-First year residents spend two months in maternal-child health training with an emphasis on low risk obstetrics, but with significant high risk obstetrical involvement, as well.
+First year residents spend 8 weeks in maternal-child health training with an emphasis on low risk obstetrics, but with significant high risk obstetrical involvement, as well.
 We manage patients with the supervision of faculty and community providers, including family physicians and OB-GYNs.
-We deliver between 60-80 babies each month, with residents leading almost every delivery.
+We deliver between 60-70 babies each month, with residents leading almost every delivery.

 Our structured exposure to orthopedics includes one block with the orthopods in the first year and another focusing on sports medicine in the third year.
 The first year rotation emphasizes outpatient management of common office problems and fracture care.
 Sports medicine experience and operative orthopedics are also part of this rotation.
-In addition, we have a follow-up continuity clinic for orthopedic problems in the family medicine center.
+In addition, we have a specialty teaching from an experienced orthodpedist for orthopedic problems in the family medicine center.

 This pediatric rotation takes place at Doernbecher Children's Hospital at OHSU in Portland, Oregon.
 The emphasis is on the assessment and management of primary care pediatric problems that will be encountered in a hospital setting.
 The strong teaching environment of Doernbecher provides an excellent learning experience and the program provides housing for residents in Portland during this block.

 The pediatric rotation provides experience and instruction in the assessment and management of children with a wide variety of problems including acute infections, chronic debilitating diseases, disorders of growth and development, nutritional disorders, mental retardation and congenital malformations.
 Instruction is provided by community pediatricians in both inpatient and outpatient care.
 Considerable experience in well-child care is gained.
-After hours and on some weekends residents on call see emergency room pediatric patients and participate in admissions.
+Residents carry a pediatric pager and see emergency room pediatric patients and participate in admissions and round on patients in the hospital.

-This rotation occurs under the supervision of one of the obstetrician/gynecologists in Klamath Falls.
-The rotation emphasizes the evaluation of outpatients and performance of outpatient procedures such as endometrial biopsy and colposcopy.
-Some experience assisting on surgeries is also gained.
+This rotation occurs under the supervision of obstetrician/gynecologists in Klamath Falls and also working with family physicians in setting emphasizing gynecological and reproductive health care.
+Residents participate in the evaluation of outpatients and performance of procedures such as endometrial biopsy and colposcopy.
+Reproductive health procedures and work in a public health clinic is also included.

 A three-week rotation in Neonatal Intensive Care takes place at the NICU in Medford, Oregon, under the direction of a board certified neonatologist who has a wealth of experience in academic teaching and care of ill and premature newborns.
 This experience prepares residents to stabilize and prepare infants for transport in isolated communities upon graduation.